rust-lang-ja/book-ja/src/ch10-03-lifetime-syntax.md

 were entering the same lifetime annotations over and over in particular situations.
 These situations were predictable and followed a few deterministic patterns.
-The developers programmed these patterns into the compiler’s code so the borrow checker could infer the lifetimes in these situations and wouldn't need explicit annotations.
+The developers programmed these patterns into the compiler’s code so the borrow checker could infer the lifetimes in these situations and wouldn’t need explicit annotations.
 -->